 In October 2017 I launched my first self published book, Before the Tide Went Out.
-Some copies are still available to buy, details below.
+The last handful of copies are still available to buy

 Before the Tide Went Out

 If you would like to order the book directly from me you can buy directly via paypal (you don’t need a pay pal account just a credit card. €15 P&P free to anywhere in the world.

 Alternatively you can email me at firstname.lastname@example.org and I will email you an electronic invoice which you can pay with your credit card. €15 P&P free

 I was featured on the Joe Duffy Liveline show in December 2018 talking about the book.
 I can be found about 30 minutes in on the link

 I have just received the third reprint and although I still have to restock some shops, it is currently available in the following: